Mutual Street Rink: Building

 The building was opened in December 1875 under the name of the "Caledonian Skating & Curling Rink".
-The Caledonian Society was a club which celebrated Scottish games, had excursions and celebrated Robert Burns Day.
+The Caledonian Society was a club that celebrated Scottish games, had excursions and celebrated Robert Burns Day.
 It was an outdoor facility.
 In 1885, a permanent structure was built to enclose the rink.
 It opened on December 10 and the first event took place on December 17, a fancy dress carnival.

-The rink was like other ice hockey rinks at the time, a large unheated building with a concrete floor, which was flooded with water in wintertime to create a natural ice rink.
+The rink was like other ice hockey rinks at the time, a large unheated building with a concrete floor, which was flooded with water in the wintertime to create a natural ice rink.
 At the time of construction, the seating area was a raised floor surrounding the ice.
 In the summer, the building was used as an auditorium.
 Its approximate size can be judged by the attendance at church gatherings in the 1880s, which with temporary seating allowed 4,000 to 5,000 to attend.
 In the 1880s, it was Toronto's largest auditorium.